qdrant/landing_page/qdrant-landing/content/blog/talk-with-youtube-without-paying-a-cent-francesco-saverio-zuppichini-vector-space-talks.md

 Curious about transforming YouTube content into searchable elements?
 Francesco Zuppichini unpacks the journey of coding a RAG by using subtitles as input, harnessing technologies like YouTube DL, Hugging Face, and Qdrant, while debating framework reliance and the fine art of selecting the right software tools.

-Here are some insights from this great episode:
+Here are some insights from this episode:

 1. **Behind the Code**: Francesco unravels how to create a RAG using YouTube videos.
 Get ready to geek out on the nuts and bolts that make this magic happen.
 2. **Vector Voodoo**: Ever wonder how embedding vectors carry out their similarity searches?
 Francesco's got you covered with his brilliant explanation of vector databases and the mind-bending distance method that seeks out those matches.